 The definition of universal hash function is as follows:

-A family of hash functions is called universal if for any two distinct element , the probability that a randomly chosen hash function that maps and to the same value is at most .
+A family of hash functions is called universal if, for any two distinct elements , a randomly chosen hash function maps and to the same value with probability at most .
 Formally, is universal if:

 for all .
 Here, the probability is taken over the uniform distribution of from .

-We focus on whose range as a set of integers.
-Constructing a universal hash function from such a family of functions is straightforward.
-Here's a way to do it:
+We focus on families whose range is the set of integers .
+Constructing a universal hash function from such a family is straightforward.
+Here's one way to do it:

 Fix a prime number